Showcase Showdown (band): Reception

 Allmusic's review of the album Appetite of Kings noted the influence of the Sex Pistols, along with "aggressive pogo-punk".
 Critic Sarah Bee of Melody Maker, in a favorable review of the album Permanent Stains, wrote, "These men are in touch with their inner deviants."

 Critic Ian D'Giff of Newsday wrote that Showcase Showdown's cover version of the Sex Pistols' song "Friggin' in the Riggin'", from the album Never Mind the Sex Pistols...
 Here's the Tribute, was "raging", and it "nearly makes up for the album's shortcomings".

+Reunion

+On January 22, 2026, it was announced that Showcase Showdown would be playing a show with Dropkick Murphys on March 13, 2026.